denialpan/portfolio/src/randomcontent/csgoanddesubticking.md

 During the time of the game's initial release to 2024, Valve implemented various ways to remove player-created configs for the game, largely the "jump-throw" bind.
 This was a bind during CS:GO that players would need to actively write in a `.cfg` file to guarantee a consistent throwing of utility while jumping.
 Valve's native implementation of jump-throwing into the CS:2 acknowledged that to some degree, these type of player made configurations would no longer be necessary and would be on the lookout to be phased out.

 An effect of subticking that players noticed was that simple movement was inconsistent and described as "floaty", giving players a large dissatisfaction towards the competitive nature that Counter-Strike was.
-This resulted in an entire configuration of "desubticking input" to be created, where player input would be consistent and more deterministic, as well as reintroducing jump-throw binds.
+This resulted in an entire new generation of configuration of "desubticking input" to be discovered, where player input would be consistent and more deterministic, as well as reintroducing jump-throw binds.

 ```
 // echo cs2 desubtick config by gliptal (10/17/23 update)